mxagar/space_exploration/README.md

 ## Requirements

-The notebooks can be opened with Google Colab (link provided in each notebook) or in a dedicated environment.
+The notebooks can be opened with Google Colab (if link provided in each notebook) or in a dedicated environment.
 A brief recipe to set one up using [conda](https://docs.conda.io/en/latest/) is the following:

 ```bash
 # Create and activate e